elwyn-chow/cybersecurity_project3/Defensive/DefensiveTemplate.md

   sudo apt-get install apache2
    ```
   - **Why It Works**: It updates Apache.
 The newer version of Apache  does not have this vulnerability.
-- Vulnerability 3: CVE-2021-26691 - In Apache HTTP Server versions 2.4.0 to 2.4.46 a specially crafted SessionHeader sent by an origin server could cause a heap overflow.
+- Critical Vulnerability 3: CVE-2021-26691 - In Apache HTTP Server versions 2.4.0 to 2.4.46 a specially crafted SessionHeader sent by an origin server could cause a heap overflow.
   - **Patch**:
   Update apache to the latest version:
   ```